 With his wife Leanne they conduct training and provide materials for the Train the Trainers course on governance for Board members with Boards in Africa Asia and Latin America.

 Judy is the Founding Principal of CREDENCE Executive Search & Selection, an executive search and selection firm which began in 1999, building on her significant history in the HR field.
 From the selection of entire new teams through to guiding in many ‘C-suite’ selections, Judy’s genuine interest in the Christian Not-For-Profit sector has shaped and sharpened her ability to assist with critical appointments of its Christian leadership, raising benchmarks and providing clarity of its mission and values.

 In addition to Credence, Judy engages with social enterprises and micro finance projects, particularly around entrepreneurial women living in poverty.
 She served on the board of African Enterprise for ten years to 2019, and joined the CMA board in 2022.

 With over 25 years in executive, accounting and governance roles in Australasia and Europe, Steve is currently the Managing Director of a private equity management and consulting firm.

 For 10 years until 2017, Steve was the General Secretary of one of the largest church and community movements in Australia.
 He has served on numerous corporate and charitable Boards in Australia and overseas.
-He joined the CMA Board in May 2018, has served as Chair since 2021, and is also currently a Board member of C4M Childcare Ltd and the Churches of Christ in Queensland.
+He joined the CMA Board in May 2018, has served as Chair since 2021.

 Steve is inspired by other faith-driven Aussies, and their positive, faith-filled message of hope in their communities.